oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/streaming_data_interfaces/README.md

-# `Streaming Interfaces` Sample
+# `Streaming Data Interfaces` Sample

-This FPGA sample is a tutorial that demonstrates how to use pipes to implement streaming interfaces on IP components.
+This FPGA sample is a tutorial that demonstrates how to implement streaming data interfaces on an IP component.
 If you have not already gone over the IP Authoring Interfaces Overview Tutorial, it is recommended that you do so before continuing with this tutorial.

 | Area                  | Description
 |:--                    |:--
-| What you will learn   | How to use pipes to implement streaming interfaces on IP components
+| What you will learn   | How to use pipes to implement streaming data interfaces on an IP component
 | Time to complete      | 30 minutes
 | Category              | Concepts and Functionality